 - Bathing in warm water can increase levels of serotonin, which is the chemical produced by the brain associated with happiness and well-being

-Bathing is healthy, so relax and enjoy Bathtub Party Day.
+Bathing is healthy.
+Bath time benefits your body and spirit, so relax and enjoy Bathtub Party Day.
 You may set up a party for one.
 Or it may be an intimate party for two.
 Or if you have a hot tub on your back deck, it may truly be a party for your friends.

-Beverly’s Hot Tips To Building Resiliency and Celebrating Bathtub Party Day:
+Beverly’s Tips To Building Resiliency and Celebrating Bathtub Party Day:

 - Turn off the phone and turn on the music

 - Light a few candles and turn the lights down low